cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

 1. Inside the terminal type the command ``$ chef-repo``
 2. Type ``$ dir``
-  a.
-A list of files in the chef-repo folder should display
+  * A list of files in the chef-repo folder should display
 3. Type ``$ dir .chef``
-  a.
-This should display three files in the .chef directory
+  *	This should display three files in the .chef directory
-    i.	``knife.rb``, ``organization name-validator.pem``, and ``user.pem``
+    * ``knife.rb``, ``organization name-validator.pem``, and ``user.pem``
 4. Open your text editor, go to File, Open a folder, open the "chef-repo" folder
-  a.
-Once clicking the "chef-repo" folder a sidebar menu will display itself on the side of your text editor
+  *	Once clicking the "chef-repo" folder a sidebar menu will display itself on the side of your text editor
-      i.
-Under "chef" drop-down, click the "knife.rb" and a file should be displayed in your text editor. knife.rb will be used to configure your local work station *The following step will verify that knife is working correctly and that configuration is accurate*
+      *	Under "chef" drop-down, click the "knife.rb" and a file should be displayed in your text editor. knife.rb will be used to configure your local work station *The following step will verify that knife is working correctly and that configuration is accurate*

 5. Type the command ``$ knife –version`` (this will show you that chef is installed and the specific version)
-  a.
-Type the command ``$ knife client list`` (this will ensure that your configuration is accurate and is connected to the chef server) – should return ``nameoforganization-validator``
+  *	Type the command ``$ knife client list`` (this will ensure that your configuration is accurate and is connected to the chef server) – should return ``nameoforganization-validator``

 **Source Code Repository** (this will track changes over time)